 A joint sponsor can be any U.S. citizen, lawful permanent resident, or U.S. national who is at least 18 years of age, domiciled in the United States, or its territories or possessions, and willing to be held jointly liable with the petitioner for the support of the intending immigrant.
 A joint sponsor does not have to be related to the petitioning sponsor or the intending immigrant.

 Up to two joint sponsors can help.
 However, even with a joint sponsor, the petitioning sponsor remains legally accountable for the financial support of the sponsored immigrant along with the joint sponsors.
-The petitioning sponsor must complete and submit a signed Form I-864 for the intending immigrant even if a joint sponsor will be used.
+The petitioning sponsor must complete and submit a signed Form I-864 for the intending immigrant even if there will also be a joint sponsor.

 How long am I responsible for the beneficiary?